DFSP Settlement in Real-Time Retail Payments Systems: June 2020 Update

 Guest Opinion: The Importance of a Common Brand

 May 2015:Carolina Trivelli is responsible within ASBANC, the Peruvian banking association charged with developing “Modelo Perú,” the new mobile money service mandated by federal legislation in 2014.
-Carolina was formerly the Minister of Development and Social Inclusion for Perú, and is committed to making “Modelo Perú” an instrument for financial… Read More
+Carolina was formerly the Minister of Development and Social Inclusion for Perú, and is committed to making “Modelo Perú” an instrument… Read More

 Brand: Should There be a Common Brand or Service Mark?